Condusiv Technologies logo Think Faster with Condusiv Technologies

 Diskeeper is certified for Windows Clustering.
 To run Diskeeper in a Clustered environment, perform the following steps:

 After performing the above steps, Diskeeper will run on the clustered system that remains in operation after the other clustered system has experienced a system failure.
-Diskeeper will also run on the clustered disk/partition in an active-active cluster, defragmenting the clustered disk/partition on the system that currently has control of the disk/partition.
+Diskeeper will also run on the clustered disk/partition in an active-active cluster, optimizing the clustered disk/partition on the system that currently has control of the disk/partition.

 Diskeeper is fully compatible with SAN and NAS systems, be they connected via a Fibre channel, iSCSI, or other means.
 If a volume is considered to be “local” to the system (as in a SAN) Diskeeper can defragment it.